tbellisiv/clojure-emacs-cider-intro/docs/Installation/README.md

 After you have installed Java, ensure that:

- * JAVA_HOME points to the root of the Java install directory
+ * JAVA_HOME points to the root of the Java install directory.
- * The Java 'bin' directory is on your PATH
+ * The Java 'bin' directory is on your PATH.
- * The command 'java -version' returns the correct version of Java
+ * The command ```java -version``` returns the correct version of Java.

 #### Leiningen